SESYNC-ci/syllabi/_posts/2016-09-14-computational-synthesis-institute.md

 ### Additional Software *for Mac Users Only*

 The software below may not be necessary, depending on your system.
-Attempt the **R Package** installations below, and if the `rgdal` or `rgeos` installations fail, come back here.
-First, attempt to install those two packages with `install.packages("%package%", type = "mac.binary.mavericks")`.
-If that still fails, install the software below, then re-attempt the package installations with `install.packages("%package%", type = "mac.binary.mavericks")`.
+First, attempt the **R Package** installations below, and only if the `rgdal` or `rgeos` installations fail, continue from here.
+Next, attempt to install those two packages with `install.packages("%package%", type = "mac.binary.mavericks")`.
+If that also fails, install the software below, then re-attempt the package installations with `install.packages("%package%", type = "source")`.

 | Software | Download Site                                         | Homebrew Package(s) | Aptitude Package(s) |
 |----------+-------------------------------------------------------+---------------------+---------------------|